simonmichael/hledger/MANUAL.md

 ### Compatibility with c++ ledger

-hledger mimics a subset of ledger 3.x, and adds some features of its own (the add, web, vty, chart commands).
+hledger mimics a subset of ledger 3.x, and adds some features of its own.
 We currently support:

 - regular journal transactions
 - journal format (we should be able to parse most ledger journals)